 The rise of the online channel has pushed the entire retail industry to innovate and think of novel ways to attract and retain customers.
 From the customer’s point of view, the convenience of online retailing is attractive, but physical stores continue to have strong appeal.
 This poses a great challenge for retailers on how to provide an Omnichannel experience that is personalized but not intrusive.

 Vinculum Founder, Mr. Piyush Madan held an exciting discussion on ‘O2O Continuum of Opportunities – the Bedrock of Omnichannel Retailing ’– which highlighted opportunities for the members of the eCommerce ecosystem.
-The panel members were Arun Naykaa of Fabindia, Mohit Dhanjal, Director Retail, Raymond, Vijay Jain, Founder Director & CEO, Retail & Digital, Orra, Kapil Hetamsaria, Founder and CEO, Velvetcase, Shashank Jani, Representative, Provoke cosmetics, Uzwal Kumar Chatterjee, VP and Head IT, ShopCJ, Ranjit Satyanath, Retail CIO, Croma, Rakesh Mishra, Head Marketing, Target, K Radhakrishnan, Cofounder, Grocermax and Kinjal Shah, CEO, Crossword.
+The panel members were Arun Naikar of Fabindia, Mohit Dhanjal, Director Retail, Raymond, Vijay Jain, Founder Director & CEO, Retail & Digital, Orra, Kapil Hetamsaria, Founder and CEO, Velvetcase, Shashank Jani, Representative, Provoke cosmetics, Uzwal Kumar Chatterjee, VP and Head IT, ShopCJ, Ranjit Satyanath, Retail CIO, Croma, Rakesh Mishra, Head Marketing, Target, K Radhakrishnan, Cofounder, Grocermax and Kinjal Shah, CEO, Crossword.

 Opening the session, Mr. Piyush Madan, Founder, Vinculum observed, “Today, there is no distinction between channels, it is increasingly integrated – giving rise to several opportunities in Omnichannel retailing.”

-Elaborating on these opportunities, he said “One such area of growth is cross-border trading.
+Elaborating on these opportunities, he said “One such area of growth in cross-border trading.
 If you have products/services that you feel are unique and can be offered across geographies, you can sell them on various platforms.
 We are strategic partners to Lazada and other international marketplaces, which makes it easier to sell globally.
 The marketplaces are happy to store inventory in their warehouses, which they can sell on behalf of the seller.
 Additionally, as for the residual inventory – that can be sold on flash sale sites. ”

 He cited the example of Amazon UK when he said, “Amazon UK, for instance, is a leading online marketplace catering to the customers of UK – and has approximately 17,000 Indian sellers on-board.
 This number, based on recent information – is only going to grow.”

-He spoke at length about the changing face of retail, when he explained, “Customers want to buy online and return in any store.
-In fact, they want to buy in any medium, and return to any medium.
+He spoke at length about the changing face of retail, when he explained, “Customers want to buy online and return at any store.
+In fact, they want to buy in any medium and return to any medium.
 This shopping experience is really good because the customer is getting a better offer, and you are getting greater footfall.
 The basis of a good strategy is – understanding consumer behavior via analysis and setting up targeted campaigns around that.
 And that has to be supported by systems – otherwise, it just can’t be done.”

 Mr. Kapil Hetamsaria of Velvetcase supported this point of view when he said, “We believe in starting from the customer – first analyzing what they want…Is it touch and feel?
 Do they want the confidence that the product they are delivered is on time, right quality, right value?
 The customer has possibly moved beyond this offline online continuum, they see your brand in a very homogenous way – they consume content offline and online, they make purchases offline and online.
 Start from the consumer –to be truly Omnichannel.”